Security center.

 It's been around forever, but the bad guys still try to steal wallets, purses and your mail—which may include bank and credit card statements, pre-approved credit offers, new checks or tax information.
 A locked mail box will help since most crooks look for easy targets, but the best prevention is keeping documents secure.

-Avoid carrying sensitive information such as your social security and account numbers in your wallet or purse (besides the cards you need to have) and take advantage of paperless statement so that you don’t have paper statements that scammers can steal.
+Avoid carrying sensitive information such as your Taxpayer Identification number and account numbers in your wallet or purse (besides the cards you need to have) and take advantage of paperless statement so that you don’t have paper statements that scammers can steal.

 Mail forwarding